Deepakchawla/CorrectMe/README.md

 # CorrectMe
-This Project contains two API one is auto-corrections and and other is autosuggestions. autosuggestions.
+This Project contains two API one is auto-corrections and other is autosuggestions.
 Auto-correction build with the help of text blob library and other one is auto-suggestions with the help of transforms and Bart large model.

 ## Project Intro

 The purpose of this project is to train the next word predicting models.
-Models should be able to suggest the next word after the user has input word/words auto-correct the incorrect word/s like Gmail and Grammarly doing.
+Models should be able to suggest the next word after the user has input word/words auto-correct the incorrect word/s.
-Autocorrect the incorrect word in the input field.
+Autocorrect the incorrect word in the input field like Gmail and Grammarly doing.

 ![CorrectMe](correctme.gif)